 HawaiiTravel Guide

-Hawaii is a dream destination, famous for its epic surf, fun vacation vibe and jaw-dropping natural beauty.
+Hawaii is a dream destination, famous for its epic surf, fun holiday vibe and jaw-dropping natural beauty.
 Of the eight major islands, the most popular are Hawaii (known as The Big Island), Maui and Oahu.
 If you want to surf or swim at Waikiki Beach, Oahu is your destination, where you’ll also have the chance to visit Pearl Harbour.
 With volcanoes, walking trails, fantastic beaches, unique cuisine and so much to discover about the Hawaiian culture, it’s no wonder Hawaii tops the travel list for many people – both in and out of the United States.
 If you’re planning a visit, explore our Hawaii travel guide and find out how to make the most of your time in this incredible part of the world.
 We’ve collected the best tips from our travel experts, and have all sorts of suggestions for things to do, the best time to travel to Hawaii, where to stay, how to get around, and more.

 Explore Hawaii